"Henry Louis," Frank said, a hint of recognition in his voice.

 "What?"
 Henry felt his eyes go wide.
 "The Pioneers are a white team."

 "That's what I hear," Frank said with a sly grin.
 "I'll pay you $400 a month."
 He leveled a serious gaze across the booth.
 "So what do you say?"

 "Why me?"
 Henry asked in disbelief.

 Frank mused for a moment.
-"Our shortstop is leaving for France in a few weeks.
+"Our starting shortstop is leaving for the war in a few weeks.
 We need the position filled, and you're the best player around."

 Henry gave a wry smile.
 "So how's an all-white team going to like it when they get a black teammate?"